magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage-migration.md

   - Remote Storage
 ---

+{:.procedure}
-To migrate to remote storage, perform next actions:
+To migrate existing media files to the remote storage:

 1. Enable [remote storage] with a selected adapter via CLI